 Thing is, everybody bought it, and DC re-printed it until it stopped selling.
 The collected graphic novel is arguably the best-selling graphic novel of all time.
-Imagine everyone’s disgust when they could only sell their unread(!) copy at cost *if* (and only if) it was a first printing!
+Imagine everyone’s disgust when they could only sell their unread(!) copy at cost if it was a first printing.
 By the end of 1993, the overall unit sales of comics plummetted by 80 percent.
 Ten years earlier, Atari is burying twenty truckloads of E.T. the Extra Terrestrial cartridges in an El Paso landfill.

 That was my heart-rate the entire time I played this game.
 The kick at the end was when I stopped playing, and the paramedics came in to revive me.
-See, I’m a method reviewer.
-It just didn’t seem right to critique The Death and Return of Superman without having first experienced my own death and return.
+(I’m a method reviewer.
+It didn’t seem right to critique The Death and Return of Superman without having first experienced my own death and return.)
 This game had none of the dramatic weight of that event or the original comic book story.
 I know I already expended two paragraphs on how ill-advised that particular marketing ploy was, but that doesn’t mean the story wasn’t worth reading.
-It wasn’t well-written by any means, but it held a certain Rocky-like charm: the execution was clumsy (terrible even), but the story arc was powerful.
+It wasn’t well-written by any means, but it held a certain Rocky-like charm: clumsy dialogue, but with a powerful story arc.

 Surely The Man of Tomorrow is more inventive than this.
 Did someone forget that this is the man who contrives getting trapped in cabinets, stuck in elevator doors, tripping over steps, and missing the train at least three times a week just to avert suspicion that Clark Kent may be Superman?
 Give the man an industrial drainpipe so he can bend it around his foes; let him use the chainlink fence to form a punk-enclosure; hell, even something obvious like using heat-vision to make them drop their weapons, or freeze-breath to make them slip on the pavement.
 Truth is, these guys wouldn’t stand a chance – they’d all be tied up, gagged and delivered to the local police station within the hour – but if you want The Man of Steel to go toe-to-toe with mere mortals, then I’m sorry, but you’re going to have to come up with a pseudo-scientific way of making him un-Steel.

-I guess what it boils down to is that I cannot imagine John Williams’ stirring Superman Theme accompanying this game (mercifully, it doesn’t), and that’s the biggest condemnation I can possibly give it.
-Or how about this: the game was released by none other than Blizzard Entertainment.
+I guess what it boils down to is that I cannot imagine John Williams’ stirring Superman Theme accompanying this game, and that’s the biggest condemnation I can possibly give it.
+Or how about this: the game was released by Blizzard Entertainment.
 It’s probably the best Superman game ever made, and that’s just damning it with faint praise.